nisrulz/terminal-utils/Readme.md

 + **ffmpeg** - Use ffmpeg like a boss
 	+ Easily create optimised GIFs from a video
 	+ Generate a tone of certain frequency using ffmpeg
-	+ Convert wav to mp3
+	+ Convert wav to mp3, lossless
 	+ Convert mp4 to webm
 	+ Extract audio from any video file
 + **git** - git cheatsheet